k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 TDM 9.1 has added the **TableLevelDefinitions** MTable to enable setting a customized logic for selected tables.

-A customized flow can be added to a table's extract, load or delete.
+A customized flow can be added to a table's extract, load or delete processes.
 The implementor can set a customized flow for all activities - extract, delete, and load - or only for apecific activities.
 This feature opens a variety of capabilities such as:

 - Custom masking of selective fields (not Catalog-based).